First-Degree Equations

 Moving terms yields

-Both and are zero, so the equation is indeterminate:
+Both a and b are zero, so the equation is indeterminate:

 Second case: b ≠ 0